RaraCE/RaraCE.github.io/retail.md

 # Retail

 Below are the jobs I've had in the retail business with a short description of the responsibilities I've held while in position.
-These jobs coincide from 2012 to current.
+These jobs coincide from 2012 to 2019.

 **Company** | **Job Title: Description**
 **PetSmart** | Pet Care Specialist: _Currently working at_